Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - OP fish now keeps the fish ability.
 - Fish throw is now faster in OP fish mode.

+Golem
+- Earth wall is now made out of mud.

 Hitman:
 - Bow now has infinity, but the max tags a hitman can have at once is still 6.
 - Replaced chainmail leggings with black leather leggings.